Mother Pluto

-Mother Pluto is a Silly Symphonies cartoon released on November 14, 1936, directed by David Hand.
+Mother Pluto is a Silly Symphonies animated short film released on November 14, 1936, directed by Wilfred Jackson.
 The cartoon features Pluto.

 Plot

 The cartoon starts out in a farmyard with a hen in Pluto's doghouse.
 She notices a butterfly and goes after it, after hiding all of the eggs under the hay in Pluto's doghouse so that no one will steal them.
 Once she leaves, Pluto returns and gnaws a bone to his doghouse.